Last Updated on May 2, 2023 by Charlie Nash

 - Step 5: Install the Springs and the Mats

-- Step 6: Add the Trampoline Pad
+- Step 6: Add the Safety Pad

 - Step 7: Add a Safety Net

-How Long Will it Take to Set Up a Trampoline?
+How Long Will It Take to Set Up a Trampoline?

 Many people are hesitant to buy a trampoline because they believe it would take too much to install, but it can be done in as little as two hours with the correct equipment.
 Small indoor trampolines offered nowadays may be set up in as little as half an hour.

 For individuals who are still apprehensive about doing a primary outdoor job, having the appropriate equipment on hand, and enlisting the assistance of others may significantly reduce the time required.
 It simply takes a moment to double-check that everything else is in order priorly, and it will be up and running before you realize it.